Strategic Planning: Three Horizons

 When looking at developing and implementing a local mental health and substance use protocol, this tool can:

-• Support understanding of and rationalise the wide range of ongoing work being undertaken within mental health and substance use, that can often be siloed.
+Help understand and organise the wide range of ongoing work in mental health and substance use, that can often be siloed.

-This will stimulate conversations to shape ideas around how disparate work programmes in mental health and substance use can be brought together, start to build approaches to change and support communication/buy-in around long-term change.
+This will help start conversations to shape ideas around how disparate work programmes in mental health and substance use can be brought together.
+This can then create approaches to change and support communication/buy-in around long-term change.